lowjoel/kvm-guest-drivers-windows-wiki/Building-the-drivers.md

 # How to build?

-* Run buildall.bat either for each driver separatly (first build VirtIO library) or buildall.bat in the root directory.
+* Run buildall.bat either for each driver separately (first build VirtIO library) or buildall.bat in the root directory.
 The results of builds will be in "Install" directory

    [Do not try to run from special cmd with VS/DDK environment]

-# Known hints / constainments
+# Known hints / constraints

 * Paths hard-coded in *.bat or *.vcxproj